Atomtronic multi-terminal Aharonov-Bohm interferometer

 We first introduce the system together with an experimental demonstration of the setup.
-We then analyze the low energy and highly non-equilibrium dynamics of the system as well as the dynamics under a time-dependent driving of the flux.
-We highlight the three functionalities of our device in the discussion section and in Fig.\ref{fig:diagram_application}.
+We then analyze the low energy and highly non-equilibrium dynamics of the system as well as the dynamics under a time-dependent driving of the flux. \revB{We finally discuss the applications of our work. }

 \paragraph{Model.---} A sketch of the three-terminal ring pierced by flux $\Omega$ is shown in Fig.~\ref{fig:diagram_device}a.
-We experimentally demonstrate the feasibility of the setup by loading a BEC into a static optical potential generated by a Digital Micromirror Device (see Fig.~\ref{fig:diagram_device}b and the Supplemental Material (SM)~\ref{sec:experiment} for details).
-We simulate the system numerically with the Bose-Hubbard model by dividing the system into the source lead, two drain leads and the ring with $L$ sites.
+We experimentally demonstrate the feasibility of this setup by loading a BEC into a static optical potential generated by a Digital Micromirror Device (see Fig.~\ref{fig:diagram_device}b and the Supplemental Material (SM)~\ref{sec:experiment} for details). \revA{In the dilute limit with weak interactions, we simulate the setup with the 2D Gross-Pitaevskii equation (GPE)

+where $\psi\equiv\psi(x,y,t)$ is the wavefunction, $m$ is the mass of the atoms, $g_\text{2D}$ the atom-atom interaction strength for Rubidium atoms in two dimensions~\cite{bao2003numerical}, $\omega$ is the rotation of the system to induce flux, $L_\text{z}=-i(x\partial_y-y\partial_x)$ the angular momentum operator and $N$ the number of atoms.
+The potential $V(x,y)$ is shown in Fig.\ref{fig:diagram_device}c.}

+In the limit where leads and ring are strongly confined, we can treat the system as effectively one-dimensional.
+Here, we simulate this system numerically for \revA{different interaction strengths} with the Bose-Hubbard model by dividing the system into the source lead, two drain leads and the ring with $L$ sites (see Fig.\ref{fig:diagram_device}d).
 The source lead $s$ and the two drains $b,c$ are connected to the ring in a symmetric manner with $x_s=1$, $x_b=L/3$ and $x_c=2L/3$.
+We choose an extensive number of source and drain sites, while the ring is assumed to be small with $L=3$ sites.
 The system Hamiltonian $H = H_{r} + H_{\ell}+ H_{r\ell}$ with $N$ bosons is given by

-where $\hat{a}_j (\hat{a}_j^\dagger)$ is the bosonic annihilation (creation) operator at site $j$ on the ring, and $\hat{n}_j = \hat{a}_j^\dagger \hat{a}_j$ is the corresponding number operator.
-We impose periodic boundary conditions in the ring with $\hat{a}_{L+1} = \hat{a}_1$. $\Omega(t)$ represents the total flux through the ring which can be dependent on time $t$.
-This flux can be generated for neutral atoms via rotation, where the the Coriolis flux mimics the effect of the magnetic field~\cite{engels2003observation,wright2013driving}.
-This can be achieved by stirring the ring with angular frequency $\omega=\frac{\Omega\hbar}{mR^2}$, where $m$ is the atom mass and $R$ the radius of the ring, yielding for the parameters of Fig.\ref{fig:diagram_device}b $\omega=5.1\Omega\text{Hz}$~\cite{haug2018mesoscopic}.
-Alternatively, synthetic magnetic fields can be achieved by counter-propagating Raman beams~\cite{dalibard2011colloquium,lin2009synthetic} or driving the optical potential in time~\cite{weitenberg2021tailoring}.